ba0hai/cs6210-notes/Notes/Lesson 2 - OS Structures/2b - The SPIN Approach.md

 What you can do from outside the object is what the entry point methods inside the object allow and nothing more.
 We are gating the safety property of a monolithic kernel without having to put system code in a hardware address space.

-In other words, the logical protection domains give us two of our primary goals in operating systems design: protection and performance.
-What about flexibility?
+In other words, **the logical protection domains give us two of our primary goals in operating systems design: protection and performance.** What about flexibility?

-Flexibility is provided through the generic interface mechanism, which allows us to have multiple instances of the same service.
+Flexibility is provided through the **generic interface mechanism**, which allows us to have multiple instances of the same service.
 A given application may be able to exploit the different instances of available services which cater to the same generic interface.

 And objects that implement specific services can be at the desired granularity of the system designer, where they can be fine-grained, or a collection.
 - For example, individual hardware resources can be a fine-grained object, such as a page frame and its relevant functions